“A Truly Wonderful Experience”

 "We've been ever present in Harpenden for 40 years in our own dedicated space.
 We don't share premises, so we're not relegated to operating from, for example, a spare room in an optician, chemist or an occasional rented consulting room.
 So, we're not at anyone's mercy.
 We advocate face-to-face appointments wherever possible as the virtual world will never replace the real world.
 We are proud to remain 100% independent and will never compromise on our best practice approach."

 "After clocking up so many years, I'm often in demand for my opinion and advice on a wide range of matters.
-That could be anything from international research projects, journalists wanting an interview, of national policymakers needing ideas (!) or, perhaps most important, acting as a mentor to fellow audiologists.
-It's so varied there's never a dull moment."
+That could be anything from international research projects, journalists wanting an interview, or national policymakers needing ideas (!) or, perhaps most important, acting as a mentor to fellow audiologists.
+It's so varied, there's never a dull moment."